hintron/nando-lang/readme.md

   then interpolated.
 Take an image we already worked on and insert part of that into the triangle somehow.
 Teaches bit manipulation, arrays, file IO, graphics.

+* Out of this world: Create a mini orbiting solar system using the gravitational equation and planet sprites.
+Spawn planets with a simple click in a given direction.
+Teaches math, simulation, mouse input handling, event loops.

 * De Morgan's Lawyer: Reduce some boolean logic in C code to it's most optimal form using De Morgan's law and other boolean identities.